XRPLF/xrpl-dev-portal/content/tutorials/get-started/send-xrp.md

 ---
 # Send XRP

-This tutorial explains how to send a simple XRP Payment using ripple-lib for JavaScript, `xrpl-py` for Python, or xrpl4j for Java.
+This tutorial explains how to send a simple XRP Payment using `xrpl.js` for JavaScript, `xrpl-py` for Python, or xrpl4j for Java.
 First, we step through the process with the [XRP Ledger Testnet](parallel-networks.html).
 Then, we compare that to the additional requirements for doing the equivalent in production.

 **Tip:** Check out the [Code Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples) for a complete version of the code used in this tutorial.